Learning Path 8 - Lab 1 - Exercise 2 - Threat Hunting using Notebooks with Microsoft Sentinel

 -

 On the right pane, scroll down and select Create from template button.
-Review the default option and select Save.
+Review the default options and then select Save.

 -

 Once the saving is done, select the Launch notebook button.
-This will take you to the Microsoft Azure Machine Learning Studio.
+This takes you to the Microsoft Azure Machine Learning studio.

 -